10-man Lorient beats Lille 2-1 to stay 3rd in France - WHIZ News

 Surprise package Lorient has turned Stade du Moustoir into a fortress by winning every home game this season while Lille, which lifted the league title in 2021, still hasn’t kept a clean sheet this season.

+Kosovo winger Elbasan Rashani and Benin international Jodel Dossou scored in the closing minutes to give Clermont a 3-1 win over promoted Ajaccio.

+Senegalese striker M’Baye Niang salvaged a point from the penalty spot in the 86th for 10-man Auxerre in a 1-1 draw with Brest.

-The ninth round ends later Sunday with Monaco vs. Nantes, Lens vs. Lyon, Toulouse vs. Montpellier, Troyes vs. Reims, Auxerre vs. Brest, and Ajaccio vs. Clermont.
+The ninth round ends later Sunday with Monaco vs. Nantes, and Lens vs. Lyon.

 Defending champion Paris Saint-Germain edged Nice 2-1 on Saturday to restore its two-point lead over Marseille atop the standings.